 There are exceptions, so check with our admissions advisor well in advance of registration, if you plan to pursue a heavier course load.

-The 50 percent discount applies to students who attend AACPS, are AACPS affiliated home-schooled students or attend a partnering private school.
+The 50-percent discount applies to students who attend AACPS, are AACPS affiliated home-school students or attend a partnering private school.

 There may be other ways for you take classes at AACC, and possibly qualify for grants, scholarships or tuition waivers.

 Early College Access Grants of $200 per term are available for students who demonstrate financial need.
 The grant helps cover the other half of the tuition that’s not waived through ECAP.
 Students who qualify for free and reduced meals (FARM) may have the full tuition waived.